C919-help/Component-Portfolio/doc/06-component-finishing-touches/06-component-finishing-touches.md

 I could take classes that align more with my career trajectory and connect with those professors and potentially former students.
-I could try to pick up skills commonly used in that career path and learn about what in done in those jobs.
-I could also learn from coworkers in future internships
+I could try to pick up skills commonly used in that career path, learn about what in done in those jobs and learn common knowledge in that field.
+I could also learn from coworkers in future internships and from my past one.

 ### Changelog